 Here are a few secrets about skiing and riding during the Thanksgiving holiday: Turkey day tends to be light on crowds at many ski resorts.
-November and the first half of December are considered very early season, certainly not peak season, so resorts offer reduced lodging rates.
+November and the first half of December are considered very early season, certainly not peak season, so resorts often offer reduced lodging rates.
 You can avoid kitchen stress by dining out on traditional holiday meals, but certain you have reservations.
-Sure, the fledgling snowpack may rely on heavy snowmaking for groomer skiing, but most skiers’ legs could use the warmup.
-However, if pre-season snow totals are big, Thanksgiving skiers may be stuffing their faces with more powder than turkey.
+Sure, the fledgling snowpack may rely on heavy snowmaking for groomed skiing, but most of our legs could use the warmup.
+Mother Nature often brings Thanksgiving surprises.

-See the below list of North American ski resorts and find your best bet for skiing and riding over the Thanksgiving holiday and into early December.
+See the below list of North American ski resorts and find some good bets for skiing and riding over the Thanksgiving holiday and into early December.

 1&2.
 Lake Louise & Sunshine Village

 Head north to Banff for early holiday snow this season.
 Lake Louise is open and waiting for you; Sunshine Village is temporarily closed.
 Lake Louise gives skiers and riders access to 4,200 skiable acres and 3,251 vertical feet of drop.
 Canada celebrates their Thanksgiving in October, so this weekend is business as usual.

-Sunshine Village, Canada’s highest elevated resort, is another option for Banff skiers and encompasses more than 3,300 skiable acres.
+Sunshine Village, Canada’s highest elevated resort, is a great choice and encompasses more than 3,300 skiable acres.
 Off the snow, soak in hot springs, twirl on ice skates, sightsee on the Banff Gondola and Christmas shop downtown.
 If you’re looking to fly into Banff, you’ll find many direct flights into Calgary International Airport; from there, Banff is within a 90-minute drive.
-In a normal year (pre-COVID and AFTER-COVID, Lake Louise would host both men’s and women’s World Cup speed races (downhills and a Super-G) over Thanksgiving and the following week.
-Those races were canceled as racers stayed in Europe during the pandemic and likely for 2021.
-But, they will return, making a visit north of the Thanksgiving border an extra well-worth-it trip.

-Depending on early-season conditions, Sun Valley makes every effort to be open for skiing and riding over the Thanksgiving weekend.
-Likely, you can expect to find at least two open lifts on Dollar Mountain and four to five open lifts on Bald Mountain.
+Sun Valley will be open for skiing and riding over the Thanksgiving weekend.
+Likely, you can expect to find at least two open lifts on Dollar Mountain and four to five on Bald Mountain.
 Good bets (get reservations) for your feast are at The Ram, Galena Lodge, Grill at Nob Hill and the Limelight Lounge.

 Sun Valley is known for its western flair and European styling.
 The resort offers 2,054 skiable acres and 3,400 feet of vertical drop.
-Grab a plate and enjoy live music and plenty of food at the annual Thanksgiving Buffet, located at the Sun Valley Inn.
 Off the slopes, stroll through galleries rich in artistic ambiance, catch a movie or play virtual golf at the Nordic center.

-Park City Mountain Resort is a great option for early-season skiers and riders as, with good early snow, it is likely to open in mid-December.
+Park City Mountain Resort is a great option for early-season skiers and riders as the skiing and riding kicks in Nov.
+19 this year.
 Park City, located just 35-minutes from Salt Lake City International Airport, offers 7,300 skiable acres serviced by 41 lifts when all open.
 Good choices for Thanksgiving dinner include 350 Main, Butcher’s Chop House, the Eating Establishment and Flanagans on Main.